hb020/sds1004x_bode/README.md

 VXI-11: Listening to TCP port 0.0.0.0:9010
 ```

 After starting the program, follow the usual procedure of creating Bode plot.
-After starting the plotting, the program output will be similar to the following:
+After starting the plotting, the program output will be similar to the following (when using ```-vvv```):

 ```text
 UDPPortmapper: Incoming connection from 192.168.14.27:55916.